woocommerce/woocommerce-product-recommendations-custom-locations/readme.txt

 == Changelog ==

 = 1.0.2 =
-* Fix - Fix custom locations labels in "Performance" page.
+* Fix - Fix custom location labels in "Performance" page.

 = 1.0.1 =
 * Fix - Prevent fatal error when WooCommerce is not active.

-= 1.0.0 =
+= 1.0.2 =
-* Initial Release.
+* Fixed custom location labels in "Performance" page.